 - The issuing judge was not neutral.

 Searches done pursuant to an invalid warrant are illegal.
-But valid search warrants do not guarantee a valid search.
+However, valid search warrants do not guarantee a valid search.
 Searches may be illegal if police stray from the limits of the warrant.4

 Yes, unless the police have good reason to forgo getting the warrant first.
 Seven exceptions to Nevada’s “search warrant requirement” are:

 - Consent.
-Police may ask people to search their property.
-And if they agree, the police can search with no warrant.
-But this consent must be freely and voluntarily given.
-And they can usually withdraw consent during the search.
-In practice, people should never agree to a search.5
+Police may ask you to search your property.
+If you agree, the police can search with no warrant.
+However, your consent must be freely and voluntarily given, and you can usually withdraw consent during the search.
+In practice, you should never agree to a search.5

 - Search incident to lawful arrest.
-Following an arrest, police may search the following.
-The arrestee’s body (a pat down).
-And the areas within the arrestee’s immediate control.
+Following your arrest, police may search the following: Your body (a pat-down) and the areas within your immediate control.
 Police may seize relevant evidence, weapons, and contraband.6

 - Plain view.
 If police have authority to search a location for one crime, they can seize evidence of other crimes that are in plain view.
-For example, an officer gets a warrant to search a home for drugs.
-The officer sees a TV that was stolen from a store.
-The officer can seize that TV because it was plainly visible.7
+For example, an officer gets a warrant to search a home for drugs: Then if officer sees a TV that was stolen from a store, the officer can seize that TV because it was plainly visible.7

 - No reasonable expectation of privacy.
 Warrants are unnecessary in locations where no one has the right to privacy.
 Examples include abandoned property and stolen vehicles.8